JeffersonLab/XEM_calcs/README.md

 - NNmomentumq
     - Two nucleon momentum distributions

-There is code in BigDataMaking under the 'Formatting the data files' header to convert original files (read from without \_Data folders) to just the data sections (write to with \_Data folders).
+There is code in BigDataMaking under the 'Formatting the data files' header to convert original files to just the data sections (written to /\*\_Data folders).

 Additional nuclei can be added to the summary file by processing the original data and rerunning the summary generator script.